[Adopted 6-17-2003 by Ord. No. 2003:24]

 The additional fee for a potentially dangerous dog license shall be $150.

 Expiration date.
-Each dog license and registration tag shall expire on December 31 of the calendar year in which it was issued.
+Each dog license and registration tag shall expire on January 31 of the following year.

 Exceptions.
 The provisions of this section shall not apply to any dog licensed under § 91-3 of this article.
 Dogs used as guides for blind persons and commonly known as “Seeing Eye” dogs, dogs used to assist handicapped persons and commonly known as “service dogs,” or dogs used to assist deaf persons and commonly known as “hearing ear” dogs shall be licensed in the same manner as other dogs, except that the owner or keeper shall not be required to pay any fee.